The Bill of Rights was ratified on December 15, 1791.

 James Madison was 36 years old during the Constitutional Convention in 1787.
 He would later become the 4th president of the United States.

-The debate over the Bill of Rights offers excellent insight into how the Founding Fathers sought to protect liberty from the overreach of government.
+The debate over the Bill of Rights offers excellent insight into how the Founding Fathers sought to protect liberty from government overreach.
 Opponents of adding a bill of rights to the Constitution had several concerns.
 To them, a bill of rights would undermine a government of limited powers.
-The expression of particular rights would infer that the government is one of unlimited power with only those provisions specifically stated acting as a limit on the government.
+The expression of particular rights would infer that the government is one of unlimited power, with only those provisions specifically stated acting as a limit on the government.
 Their concern was that the government could limit rights not listed, thus creating an opportunity for the government to infringe on the rights of its citizens.
 Finally, opponents of a bill of rights argued that by declaring rights through ratification, the source of our rights would be thought to be through an agreement among each other rather than from the inalienable rights already declared in the Declaration of Independence.

 These concerns were not unfounded, especially after the Supreme Court declared its right of judicial review over the Constitutionality of laws through its holding in the 1803 case of Marbury v.
 Madison.
 However, the Bill of Rights has become a cherished part of the American tradition and defines what we hold valuable as Americans.